johnchadwell/DDD-JayCh/RecipeREADME.md

 ## Project Description

-The project chosen for this class was to build a recipe inventory system for a restuarant.
-The objective was to design a inventory tracking system such that as orders are made that inventory is deducted based on the the recipe ingredients.
-One a inventory item quantity lowers to a certain threshold then a inventory order is created.
-Once the inventory order is delivered then the quqntity value is updated in then inventory item.
+The project chosen for this class was to build a recipe inventory system for a restaurant.
+The objective was to design a inventory tracking system such that as orders are made inventory items are deducted based on the the recipe ingredients.
+When an inventory item "quantity" is reduced to a certain threshold from numerous orders then an inventory order is genreated.
+Once the inventory order is delivered then the quantity value is updated for that inventory item.

+## Design Limitations